Tsēmā Igharas: Early life and education

-Igharas was raised in Smithers, British Columbia, on Tāłtān territory.
+Igharas was raised in Smithers, British Columbia and on Tāłtān territory.
 Igharas earned a Bachelor of Fine Arts from Emily Carr University of Art and Design in 2011, and went on to receive an Interdisciplinary Master’s in Art, Media, and Design from OCAD University in 2016, receiving the OCADU President’s Scholarship.
 For her graduate thesis, Igharas presented LAND | MINE, a materials library which linked bodies and mining sites to the land.
 In 2005 to 2006, Igharas also attended the Kitinmaax School for Northwest Coast Indian Art at ‘Ksan in Hazelton, BC, which influenced her current Potlatch methodology.

 Art

 Igharas’ practice can be understood through the methodology of Potlatch, a ceremony rooted in reciprocity and nation building.
 For Igharas, artmaking becomes a “ceremony that affirms and solidifies relationships to every thing and body”.
 Her conceptual artwork primarily tackles colonial systems of valuing land and resources, and Western measurements of wealth, and examines the way these systems historically and continue to impact Indigenous lands and cultural practices.
 Igharas' practice is influenced by Indigenous resistance strategies, familial and embodied knowledge, and acts of decolonization, in order to understand the Canadian imaginary and the impacts of its industrialization; Igharas also aligns with Indigenous Futurisms as a way of understanding our relationship with time and the land.

 In the exhibition future generations at Artspace, Toronto, Igharas examined Indigenous futurity as a means of survival and survivance.
 Through working with her understandings of Tāłtān traditions, and objects and materials rooted in Western settler culture, Igharas presented strategies and gestures of resistance against neo-colonization, and imagined futures of Indigenous peoples.

 The series and workshop Riot Rock Rattles at the Gardiner Museum, Toronto, continues Igharas’ examination of the material relationships between the body and the land.
-In the workshop, participants build and engage with Igharas’ “riot rocks” - rocks imbued with materials of cultural, industrial, and resistive significance - in order to communally practice Indigenous methodologies and gain an awareness of the connections between body and land.
+In the workshop, participants build and engage with Igharas’ “riot rocks” – rocks imbued with materials of cultural, industrial, and resistive significance – in order to communally practice Indigenous methodologies and gain an awareness of the connections between body and land.